History

 At the same time it allowed for the placement of a new, two-till checkout counter and a major expansion to the dispensary space.
 As well, home healthcare received desperately needed customer service counter space and two offices – one of which was a designated fitting room for private fittings of post-mastectomy prostheses, compression stockings and a growing variety of supports and braces.

 Although 1993 saw the last physical space addition, there has been constant renovation to the existing space, as the area continues to better accommodate the products and services that are being delivered.
-The last significant edit was completed in 2010 with the completion of changes to the dispensary; the addition of two semi-private consultation stations and the isolation of sensitive compounding procedures within a glassed in compounding lab for both non-sterile and sterile preparations.
-Of course, in keeping with our previous history of continuous improvements, new renovations are already on their way, with our main administration office to receive a face lift and plans
+A significant renovation was completed in 2010 with the completion of changes to the dispensary; the addition of two semi-private consultation stations and the isolation of sensitive compounding procedures within a glassed in compounding lab for both non-sterile and sterile preparations.

 Igor Shaskin B.Sc.
 (Pharm), RPh., B.Mgt.